Study of CKM angle $\gamma$ sensitivity using flavor untagged $B^0_s\rightarrow \tilde{D}^{(*)0}\phi$ decays: Abstract

 \section{Abstract}

-{A sensitivity study for the measurement of the CKM angle $\gamma$ from $\BsDtphi$ decays is performed using $D$ meson reconstructed in the quasi flavour-specific modes $K\pi$, $K3\pi$, $K\pi\piz$, and \CP-eigenstate modes $KK$ and $\pi\pi$, where the notation $\tilde{D}^0$ corresponds to a $\Dz$ or a $\Dzb$ meson.
+A sensitivity study for the measurement of the CKM angle $\gamma$ from $\BsDtphi$ decays is performed using $D$ meson reconstructed in the quasi flavour-specific modes $K\pi$, $K3\pi$, $K\pi\piz$, and \CP-eigenstate modes $KK$ and $\pi\pi$, where the notation $\tilde{D}^0$ corresponds to a $\Dz$ or a $\Dzb$ meson.
 The LHCb experiment is taken as a use case.
-With realistic assumptions on the detector performance, a statistical uncertainty of about $9-21^{\circ}$ can be achieved with the $pp$ collision data collected by the LHCb experiment from 2011 to 2018.
-The accuracy depends on the strong parameters $\rBst$ and $\deltaBst$, describing, together with $\gamma$, the interference between the leading amplitudes of the $\BsDtphi$ decays. }
+A statistical uncertainty of about $8-19^{\circ}$ can be achieved with the $pp$ collision data collected by the LHCb experiment from year 2011 to 2018.
+The sensitivity to $\gamma$ should be of the order $3-8^{\circ}$ after accumulating 23\invfb of $pp$ collision data by 2025, while it is expected to further improve with 300\invfb by the second half of the 2030 decade.
+The accuracy depends on the strong parameters $\rBst$ and $\deltaBst$, describing, together with $\gamma$, the interference between the leading amplitudes of the $\BsDtphi$ decays.